 CHAO TIAN is a virtuoso of Chinese dulcimer, improvisor, sound designer, and visual artist.
-Her virtuosity has led to break the boundaries and collaborated across artistic disciplines.
-In her music, she explores the unique sound and technique on Chinese dulcimer to build a multi-dimensional sensory in improvisation.
-Her research “Synesthesia in Arts” consist of the topics: connections between visual art and music, vocabulary and punctuation of impromptu in cross-disciplinary collaboration, and music in response to conflict and heal.
+Her virtuosity has led to breaking the boundaries and collaborating across artistic disciplines.
+In her music, she explores the unique sound and technique on Chinese dulcimer to build a multi-dimensional sense in improvisation.
+Her artistic interest in “Synesthesia in Arts” consist of the topics: connections between visual art and music, musical vocabulary and punctuation of impromptu in cross-disciplinary collaboration, and music in response to conflict and healing.

 Chao’s musical journey began at the age of 5 and at age 12 she gained entrance to the Affiliated Middle School of China Conservatory of Music with a major in Chinese dulcimer study.
 Later she was recommended for immediate admission to China Conservatory of music, where she obtained the Master Degree of Arts in Musical Performance in 2010.
 As the leader of “Always Folk” ensemble, she identified herself as an inheritor who commit to preserve China’s musical traditions.
 The band is actively involved in the research of Sizhu music and Nammyam Music in China.

 Chao had been worked as a lecturer and director of Arts Education Center at Beijing Languages and Culture University (BLCU) for years.
 She is one of the founders of Music Department and appointed officer of Culture Exchange Abroad program.

 Chao had performed in over 30 different countries and regions across the globe and collaborated with numerous acclaimed musicians in many unprecedented projects.
 She started to blossom her talents in the United States since 2015 and became acclaimed from the prestigious Artist in Residence program at the Strathmore Music Center, MD where she got intrigued by various cultures and genres and enhanced her artistic imagination and creativity.